TexRx/askesian.github.com/app/_posts/2013-04-23-require-js-conditional-load.md

 ---
 layout: post
 title: Conditional loading with require.js
-excerpt: For one of my mobile-first projects, I wanted to use jQuery 2.x by default, but fallback to jQuery 1.9.x when the site was loaded in IE8 or lower.
+excerpt: <p>For one of my mobile-first projects, I wanted to use jQuery 2.x by default, but fallback to jQuery 1.9.x when the site was loaded in IE8 or lower.</p>
 ---

 **UPDATE**: